emboldagency/embold-sage10-tweaks/README.md

 1. Enqueues app.css styles in only the Gutenberg editor, not the entire admin panel.
 2. Add "wp-block-paragraph" class to Gutenberg paragraph blocks to allow easier styling of the blocks vs ACF wysiwyg p's.
 3. Add "wp-block-ul" and "wp-block-ol" classes to Gutenberg list blocks to allow easier targeting.
+4. Always make sure the default block library is loaded even when Soil is installed and set to clean.